New York Court Records

 How Do I Find Divorce Records in New York?

 New York divorce records are not available from Family Courts.
 These are provided by the Supreme Court and usually maintained by County Clerks.
+Divorce records are located at the county clerk's office or the court where the divorce was finalized.
 To find divorce records, visit the office or website of the county where the divorce was filed and finalized.

 County Clerks’ offices usually provide separate forms for requesting certified copies of divorce judgements.
 You can find a downloadable copy of this form on the county or court website.
 Note that copies of divorce judgements are only provided to the parties involved and their attorneys of record.
 A third-party may obtain these records by presenting a court order granting access to them or providing a notarized statement from one of the parties involved in the divorce.